-Assets held to match the pension liabilities of the Scheme and are invested in a manner appropriate to the nature and duration of the expected future retirement benefits payable.
+Assets held to match the pension liabilities of the Scheme are invested in a manner appropriate to the nature and duration of the expected future retirement benefits payable.

-The assets of the Scheme are invested predominantly on regulated markets or in funds that invest in regulated markets (with investments not on regulated markets being kept to a prudent level).
-They are also properly diversified to avoid excessive reliance on any particular asset, issuer or group of undertakings so as to avoid accumulations of risk in the portfolio as a whole.
+The assets of the Scheme are invested predominantly on regulated markets or in funds that invest in regulated markets.
+Investments not on regulated markets are kept to a prudent level.
+The assets of the Scheme are also diversified to avoid excessive reliance on any particular asset, issuer or group of undertakings so as to avoid accumulations of risk in the portfolio as a whole.